oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 The results of this test definitely support our intuition that crypticity treatment and the frequency of search outcomes are dependent.
 Based on the contingency table (Table 1) and barplot representation (Fig. 1), the dependence appears to come from the number of TP (and associated FN) and FP searches.
 When the crypticity treatment is Hard, there were fewer successful searches and more false-positive outcomes.

-While not included in the discussion above, there are large amounts of missing data for FN and FP searches.
-This is because many subjects were able to find all 5 targets in a single trial (yielding no false-negative searches for that trial), and the fact that false-positives were incredibly rare events.
-Therefore, latter analysis will include TP and TN searches, but not FP and FN.
+While not included in the discussion above, prior examination of the data showed a large number of missing values for FP searches.
+This is because subjects made very few false positive identification.
+Therefore, latter analysis will include TP, TN, and FN searches, but not FP ones.

 Using GLMMs to Determine Treatment Effects
 ==========================================

 To determine the effect of crypticity treatment (Easy vs. Hard) on our search performance and behavior measures, we will essentially be conducting a Repeated Measures ANOVA analysis using Generalized Linear Mixed Models.
 There are several reasons why GLMMs can be a better alternative to Repeated Measures ANOVAs.
 We won't spend time discussing that here, but if you are interested in knowing more, the Analysis Factor blog gives a nice overview [here](http://www.theanalysisfactor.com/advantages-of-repeated-measures-anova-as-a-mixed-model/).
+Long story short, you get more interpretive bang for your buck with a GLMM, whose results enable you to answer a wider variety of questions than can be done with the output of an ANOVA.

 Check data distributions prior to analysis
 ------------------------------------------

 This is so that we know how to properly specify our GLMMs in our code.
 Here, we will visualize data distributions using histograms and compare them to a normal distribution using qq-plots.

 **Figure 2** Number of TP searches and Average Search Duration.
 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/genResultsDistCheck.2.jpg)